carlcarambas/task-management/README.md

 - You have Node.js and npm installed on your machine.
 - You have Docker and Docker Compose installed on your machine.

+.env file is included since variables are does not include any sensitive information.